Ext-analogues of Branching laws: Finite dimensionality of Ext groups

-We begin by proving the theorem for principal series representations of $\SO(V)$ induced from irreducible representations of a maximal parabolic subgroup.
-By the previous proposition, we need only prove the finite dimensionality of $\Ext^i_{\SO(V')}[\pi,\sigma]$ where $V'$ is a codimension one subspace of $V$, and $\sigma$ is an irreducible, admissible representation of $\SO(V')$.
+We begin by proving the theorem for a principal series representation of $\SO(V)$ induced from an irreducible representation of a maximal parabolic subgroup.
+By the previous proposition, we need only prove the finite dimensionality of $\Ext^i_{\SO(V')}[\pi,\pi']$ where $V'$ is a codimension one subspace of $V$, and $\pi'$ is an irreducible, admissible representation of $\SO(V')$.

-Much of the proof below closely follows the paper of Moeglin-Waldspurger \cite{wald:gp3}, where they have to do much harder work to precisely analyze $\Hom_{\SO(V')}[\pi,\sigma]$.
+Much of the proof below closely follows the paper of Moeglin-Waldspurger \cite{wald:gp3}, where they have to do much harder work to precisely analyze $\Hom_{\SO(V')}[\pi,\pi']$.